Eco-Friendly Trash Bags: What To Know and What To Buy

 Before digging into the details of eco-friendly trash bags, let’s acknowledge that the most eco-friendly way to handle trash is to create less of it and not need plastic trash bags or more eco-friendly alternatives.

-Landfills are overflowing and waste is piling up at ever-increasing rates.
-According to the EPA’s most recent data from 2018 (published in December 2020), the United States generated 292 million tons of waste, the highest amount on record.
-While some landfills and incinerators capture gases to use as energy, everything that ends up in the trash uses lots of resources as it’s made, moved around, and used by us before being disposed of.
-There are lots of ways to reduce waste, and just a few ideas include composting, shopping secondhand, using local sharing economies, and being mindful about what we buy before we buy it.
+While some landfills and incinerators capture methane gases to use as energy, everything that ends up in the trash uses lots of resources as it’s made, moved around, and used by us before being disposed of.
+There are many ways to reduce waste, and just a few ideas include composting, shopping secondhand, using local sharing economies, and being mindful about what we buy before we buy it.

 Can Trash Bags Be Eco-Friendly?

 In short, yes (sort of).
 Certain types of trash bags can be eco-friendly relative to their traditional plastic trash bag alternatives.
-This largely depends on the materials of which they are made.
+This largely depends on the materials from which they are made.
 Plastic trash bags are made of…. plastic, and plastic takes decades and often centuries to break down.
 Plastic is also derived from fossil fuels, and we don’t need any more of those being pulled out of the ground.
 Trash bags made from something other than virgin plastics will likely be a more environmentally-conscious choice than what most people are using today.

 Despite our best efforts, just about everyone is going to produce some amount of trash, especially in countries rampant with consumption-driven and waste-filled systems.
 We all need a number of trash bags in our lives.
 So even if we can’t eliminate trash from our lives, what types of trash bags are the best to use for things we can’t recycle, reduce, or reuse?